 Research analyzes the biographies of Chilean men and women on Wikipedia

-August, 2024.
-Study led by Pablo Beytía analyzed 9 thousand biographies of Chileans in Wikipedia, revealing content gaps.
-Only 19.2% are women and 0.2% transgender.
-A forum was held to present the work, with the participation of Aidan Hogan, alternate director of IMFD and director of the DCC U. Chile, Carla Toro, Training and Technology Manager of Wikimedia Chile, Patricia Diaz, Executive Director of Wikimedia Chile, and the author of the research, Pablo Beytía, ISUC / Social Monitor.
+August 2024.
+A study led by Pablo Beytía analyzed 9,000 biographies of Chileans on Wikipedia, revealing gaps in content.
+Only 19.2% are women and 0.2% are transgender.
+The presentation of the study included a forum with the participation of Aidan Hogan, alternate director of the IMFD and director of the DCC U. Chile, Carla Toro, head of training and technology at Wikimedia Chile, Patricia Díaz, executive director of Wikimedia Chile, and the author of the research, Pablo Beytía, ISUC / Monitor Social.

-This analysis focused on more than 9 thousand biographies of Chileans on Wikipedia, investigating how social memory about Chile is organized on the Internet.
+This analysis focused on more than 9,000 biographies of Chileans on Wikipedia, investigating how social memory about Chile is organized on the Internet.

-Trends and content gaps were identified across different generations and occupational domains, such as politics, science, arts and sports.
+Trends and content gaps were identified across different generations and occupational domains, such as politics, science, art, and sports.

 How is social memory about Chile organized on the Internet?

-- The record of notable people who lived at the beginning of the Republic of Chile particularly highlights politicians, military men and lawyers.
+- The record of People who lived at the beginning of the Republic of Chile particularly highlights politicians, military personnel, and lawyers.

-- In the 20th century, artists are the most remembered, and nowadays sportsmen.
+- In the 20th century, artists are the most remembered, and currently athletes.

-- Of the total biographies of Chileans available on Wikipedia, only 19.2% correspond to women, 80.6% to men and 0.2% to transgender people.
+- Of all the biographies of Chileans available on Wikipedia, only 19.2% are of women, 80.6% are of men, and 0.2% are of People .

-You can access the website and explore the main trends here: https://www.monitorsocial.cl/chilenos
+You can visit the website and explore the main trends here: https://www.monitorsocial.cl/chilenos